SDA-SE/sda-spring-boot-commons/docs/s3/index.md

 # sda-commons-s3-starter

-This library provides methods for dealing with the Amazon S3 file storage.
+This library provides features for dealing with the Amazon S3 file storage.

 Based on:
   - `io.awspring.cloud:spring-cloud-aws-core`